joel-karr/dontthinkwhenyoucode/Innovation.md

 We could continue swapping out parts of our task template to see if we could find a solution, but simply having a different data storage type wasn't going to get us to the solution we needed.

-What if we used an analogy of passengers moving through airport security trying to get to their gate? <ed>I made this a question.</ed><author>thanks</author>

 At security, each passenger scans their boarding pass.
 The system checks their airline and terminal, and routes them toward the right gate.
 This is like our fast initial routing using the cache—most of the time it’s correct, and it keeps traffic flowing.

 But sometimes gates change at the last minute.
 If the airline waited only until check-in to fix this, travelers would miss their flights.
 Instead, there are monitors past security that display the latest gate info.
 Passengers are already moving, but they still get an update if something changes.